 8:54 AM CDT, September 20, 2010

-dog at his side, he managed to escape the World Trade Center on
+side, he managed to escape the World Trade Center on September 11th, 2001

-about 20 feet," he said, speaking before the Iowa Department for
+feet," he said, speaking before the Iowa Department for the Blind Friday.

 78 floor decent.